Wildcrafted Apothecary:

 A Foraging & Herbal Product Apprenticeship

-120-Hour Certificate Program
+120-Hour Advanced Herbalist Certificate Program

-Co-Taught by Community Herbalist & Product Developer Lupo Passero, and Community Herbalist and Forager Melissa Fryar.
+and Community Herbalist and Appalachian Forager Melissa Fryar.

 What you can expect